 "But," she says, "there's so much that can help.
 I love procedures that trigger the production of collagen and elastin while minimizing surface sun damage—like micro-needling and Fraxel laser.
 Hyaluronic acid fillers like Juvéderm and Restylane can be conservatively injected to fill in deep lines and soften the appearance of wrinkles.
 "Micro-injections of Botox can be very helpful with chest wrinkles," adds Kunin.

-"The use of the adhesive chest sheets regularly can smooth out lines that are caused by creasing while you sleep, especially if you're a dedicated stomach-sleeper," notes Nazarian.
+"The use of the adhesive chest sheets regularly can smooth out the lines that are caused by creasing while you sleep, especially if you're a dedicated stomach-sleeper," notes Nazarian.
 "Plus," adds Kunin, "wearing a lightweight bra that keeps breasts from being pushed together if you are a side sleeper may be helpful as well."